easegress-io/easegress/doc/cookbook/resilience.md

       maxWaitDurationInHalfOpenState: 1m
 ```

-In half-open state, we can limit the number of permitted requests:
+In the `half-open` state, we can limit the number of permitted requests:

 ```yaml
     policies: